How to stop being a people pleaser: 5 tips to say no

 Hailey Magee and Kristina Mänd-Lakhiani, during a podcast episode of Honest Conversations

-People pleasing is when someone puts other people’s dreams, needs, and aspirations ahead of their own.
+A people pleaser is someone who puts other people’s dreams, needs, and aspirations ahead of their own.
 It’s a compulsive behavior to care for people even when it means letting go of yourself in order to do so.

 Hailey describes the people-pleasing syndrome as chronically sacrificing yourself for the ones around you.
-You may often feel like you are a second character in your own story and you’re not living for yourself anymore.
+You may often feel like you are a secondary character in your own story, and you’re not living for yourself anymore.
 And maybe you’ve never learned how to do so.

 Sometimes, it’s easy to fall into a never-ending cycle of caring for others without realizing you’re doing so.
 Here are a few signs that may indicate the tendency to people-please: